oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

     Hint:
     The "namespace_name" can be found by navigating to the OCI console, selecting your Profile, selecting your tenancy, and finding "Object Storage Namespace".
     The "compartment_id" can be found by selecting your region in the OCI Console, then selecting **Manage Regions**.
 Use the **Region Identifier** for the region of your Oracle Storage bucket.
-    The "bucket_name" should be set to "oracle_bucket".
+    The "bucket_name" should be set to "pidaydemo".
     The "input_prefix" should be set to "lab-4".

     ```Python